|EUROPEAN HF CHAMPIONSHIP||

 The Contest Committee will, upon its own judgment, award certain number of certificates in each category.

-a) For broken calls, bad exchanges, QSOs, which do not appear in correspondent's log and other similar irregularities in the log QSO points and additional one (1) QSO point for each such error will be removed.
+- For broken calls, bad exchanges, QSOs which do not appear in correspondent's log and other similar irregularities in the log QSO points and additional one (1) QSO point for each such error will be removed.
 High percentage of bad contacts or violation of contest rules shall result in dropping participant from the classification.